abhinemani/rf-hacks/README.md

 rf-hacks
 ========
-These is a description for a potential civic app.
+These are potential projects brainstormed by the CfA network that could help, well, America.